ripienaar/free-for-dev/README.md

   * [exchangerate-api.com](https://www.exchangerate-api.com) - An easy-to-use currency conversion JSON API.
 The free tier updates once per day with a limit of 1,500 requests/month.
   * [FraudLabsPRO](https://www.fraudlabspro.com) — Help merchants to prevent payment fraud and chargebacks.
 Free Micro Plan available with 500 queries/month.
   * [FxRatesAPI](https://fxratesapi.com) — Provides real-time and historical exchange rates.
 The free tier requires attribution.
-  * [MailPopin](https://mailpop.in) - Get the most of your Stripe notifications with contextualized information.
   * [Moesif API Monetization](https://www.moesif.com/) - Generate revenue from APIs via usage-based billing.
 Connect to Stripe, Chargebee, etc. The free tier offers 30,000 events/month.
   * [Nami ML](https://www.namiml.com/) - Complete platform for in-app purchases and subscriptions on iOS and Android, including no-code paywalls, CRM, and analytics.
 Free for all base features to run an IAP business.
   * [RevenueCat](https://www.revenuecat.com/) — Hosted backend for in-app purchases and subscriptions (iOS and Android).
 Free up to $2.5k/mo in tracked revenue.